ASOS/snyker/docs/CONTRIBUTING.md

 # Contributing to this repository

-First of all, thanks for taking the time to read this document and contributing to our codebase.
+First of all, thanks for taking the time to read this document and contributing to our codebase! 🎉 🍻

-Please read each section carefully!

 ## Getting started

-The first thing to do before starting to work on your feature would be to have a conversation with the codeowners about it, we may have some pointers or examples that might make your life much easier!

-The other thing you will need before you start is to create an issue describing what it is that you're set to do, or if its a bug make sure there are clear reproduction steps on the description.

-Things to talk about in our first conversation:

-- Planned implementation
-- Test plan
-- Q&A
+If you're working on an existing issue then awesome!
+Let us know by dropping a comment in the issue.

+If it's a new bug fix or feature that you would like to contribute, then please raise an issue so it can be tracked (and to help out others who are experiencing the same issue / want the new thing know that it's being looked at!).
+Be sure to check for existing issues before raising your own!

 ## Working on your feature